cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Unity tab would specify what scene would the user want to first load?
 - would the user want to see what the test subject sees? when game is fully loaded idk how that would work
 - when creating new scenes in the future i would need to document how to do this and how to reconfigure brachIOplexus to include these scenes?

+*POSSIBLE MODIFICATIONS:*
+- do another layer of abstraction by seperating the recieve and send and utilities functionality into seperate objects if time permits this week